It is the brand of a glucocorticoid steroid medication used to treat asthma and other breathing-related disorders.

 The corticosteroid affects the quality of breast milk and can also harm growth in children.

-Therefore, it is suggested that this medication be given to breastfeeding mothers only when clearly necessary and the potential benefits of administering this medication outweigh the potential risks to the baby.
+Therefore, it is suggested that this medication be given to breastfeeding mothers only when necessary, and the potential benefits of administering this medication outweigh the potential risks to the baby.

 Can this medicine be given to children and babies?